JoseRoca/WinFBX/docs/CTextStream Class.md

 ' // Create an instance of the CTextStream class
 DIM pTxtStm AS CTextStream
-' // Open file for output as a text stream pTxtStm.OpenForOutputA(ExePath & "\Test.txt")
+' // Open file for output as a text stream
+IF pTxtStm.OpenForOutputA(ExePath & "\Test.txt") = S_OK THEN
    ' // Write a string and an end of line to the stream pTxtStm.WriteLine "This is a test."
    '// Close the file
    pTxtStm.Close
+END IF

 PRINT "Press any key to end..."
 SLEEP